Beastwick18/kitty-background-manager/README.md

 from within the repository.
 After that, you can run the install script.

-The program requires poetry to install correctly.
+The program requires poetry, python, and pip to install correctly.

 ## Running the program
 Once the program is installed, you can run it by calling the `kittybg` command from your terminal